akanshSirohi/regex-gui/readme.md

 2. Edit blocks to fine-tune patterns.
 3. Toggle regex flags.
 4. Apply templates for common patterns.
+5. Use the Import button to load an existing pattern.
-5. Copy the resulting regex to your clipboard.
+6. Copy the resulting regex to your clipboard.

 ## Contributing
 Issues and pull requests welcome.
 Feel free to contribute!